 assembly as pictured.
 This kit allows you to restore your vintage

-Remington trigger to original condition or it can also be used to select trigger pull weight
+Remington trigger to original condition or it can also be used to select your trigger pull weight

-preferences based on the type of shooting you do.
-The hammer spring can be used to correct light primer strikes due to an old or worn spring.
-Aside from lighter pull weights, the kit includes a factory weight spring should you
+preference based on the type of shooting you do.
+Aside from three lighter pull weights, the kit includes a factory weight spring should you

 wish to bring your trigger back to original specification, as well as a